jbakchr/mandril-memory-game/README.md

 ### Run the project locally

-Follow these instructions in order to play the game locally
+Follow these instructions in order to play the game locally.

 #### Clone the project